Fujinon GF 23mm F/4R LM WR Review

 Fujinon GF 23mm F/4R LM WR

-The Fuji Fujinon GF23mm F/4R LM WR
+The Fujifilm Fujinon GF23mm F/4R LM WR

-Fuji Fujinon GF23mm F/4R LM WR is an ultra-wide prime lens for GFX system mirrorless cameras.
+Fujifilm Fujinon GF23mm F/4R LM WR is an ultra-wide prime lens for GFX system mirrorless cameras.
 Its 23mm focal-length provides a 100° field-of-view, comparable to an 18mm lens on a full-frame.
 This is the only ultra-wide GF-mount lens so far.
 It is most suitable for photographing architecture, interiors and sweeping landscapes.

 This ultra-wide lens has a minimum focus distance of 38cm which gives it a maximum magnification near 0.1X.
 Inside, it features a rounded aperture made of 9 blades to make bokeh look smooth.
 Given such wide field-of-view, depth-of-field never becomes shallow.